danyaberezun/KEEPs/README.md

         if (l is SerializableList) {
             // Type intersection statement for lower bound: [{MutableList<T!> & SerializableList}]
             // Subtyping reconstruction results for lower bound: [T! =:= Serializable]
-            // But this is unsound f.e. see `baz`
+            // But this is unsound, f.e. see `baz`

             // Type intersection statement for upper bound: [{List<T?>? & SerializableList}]
             // Subtyping reconstruction results for upper bound: [T :> Serializable]